venugoapalreddy/biztalk-docs/his/core/user-properties1.md

  **Comment**
  Optionally, type a comment of up to 25 characters.

- **Use Client/Server Encryption**
+ <strong>Use Client/Server Encryption</strong>
- Check this box to enable encryption between the client system and [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)].
+ Check this box to enable encryption between the client system and [!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)].

  **Allow Access To Dynamically Created Remote APPC LUs**
  Check this box to let this user or group use dynamically created APPC LUs.